 Shortly after, Masood and Zainab got back together, but their relationship wasn’t all plain sailing!
 Having the young and beautiful Ayesha in his house made Masood question his life, and he realised he was no longer happy jumping to Zainab's every command, deciding to end their relationship.

 Zainab took son Kamil and left The Square.
 It didn’t take long for Masood to receive more female attention however.
 Within mere weeks of Zainab’s departure, he was setting up a date with Carol Jackson only for it to be interrupted by the arrival of Ayesha.
-While Masood was flattered, and tempted to run away with Ayesha, he realised that his family needed him at home.
-Now he has decided to give it another go with Carol... and in spite of Carol’s eyes briefly wandering to Bianca’s probation officer, their relationship seems not only to have lasted longer than one date but is going from strength to strength!
+While Masood was flattered, and tempted to run away with Ayesha, he realised that his family needed him at home and decided to give it another go with Carol.

 - Nitin was born in Kenya and came over to the UK when he was four years old.